rebcabin/tangledown/README.md

 ## TANGLEDOWN: Two Passes

 Tangledown operates in two passes, once over the file and a second time over the `tangle` tags that it collected in the first pass.
-In the second pass, Tangledown does the substitution for `block` tags, creating valid code on the disk if the markdown is correctly written.
+In the second pass, Tangledown substitutes noweb contents for corresponding `block` tags, creating valid code on the disk if the markdown is correctly written.

 ### Getting a File Name

 `tangledown.py` is both a script and a module.
-As a script, you run it from the command line, so it gets its input file name from the command-line arguments.
-As a module, called from another Python program, you probably want to give the file as an argument to a function.
-See `hello_world_tangler.py` and `hello_world.md` for examples.
+As a script, you run it from the command line, so it gets its input file name from command-line arguments.
+As a module, called from another Python program, you probably give the file as an argument to a function, specifically, to `get_lines`.

 Let's write two functions, `get_aFile`, which parses command-line arguments, and `get_lines`, which gets lines from a file denoted by its argument, `aFilename`.